AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ### Compliance

 You must comply with all applicable laws and regulations.
-This includes regulations relating to payments, taxation, data privacy, and security.
+This includes payment regulayions, taxation, data privacy, and security.

 ### Third-party ads

-Your add-ons must not contain any third-party advertising, including any ads from Google Ads, Facebook Ads, or any other ad networks.
+Your add-ons must not contain third-party advertising, including any ads from Google Ads, Facebook Ads, or other ad networks.

-This applies to the advertising of products and services within the add-on description, and the use of banners in the add-on itself.
+This applies to advertising products and services within the add-on description and using banners in the add-on itself.

 ### Complying with Express Monetization rules

-When listing an Adobe Express add-on, you should not use the word “Premium” to describe your upgrade options.
+It would be best not to use "Premium" to describe your upgrade options when listing an Adobe Express add-on.

-The word “Premium” should only be used in relation to the Adobe Express Premium Plan, which provides users with extra content, increased storage and more.
+The word "Premium" should only be used in relation to the Adobe Express Premium Plan, which provides users with extra content, increased storage, and more.

 ### Exporting Premium content

-Adobe Express allows users that aren't subscribed to a premium version of Adobe Express to experiment with premium content in their documents.
-When the user downloads or shares their document, they'll be prompted to upgrade to a premium plan.
+Adobe Express allows users who aren't subscribed to a premium version of Adobe Express to experiment with premium content in their documents.
+When users download or share their documents, they'll be prompted to upgrade to a premium plan.

 Add-ons must not allow users on a free plan to download, share, or export premium content provided by Adobe Express.
-When a user on a free plan tries to share or export premium content using your add-on, you must notify the user that they need to upgrade, and inform the user how they can do so.
+When a user on a free plan tries to share or export premium content using your add-on, you must notify the user that they need to upgradeand inform the user how they can do so.

 See our [documentation](../../develop/use_cases.md#premium-content) for more information on how to do this.

 ### Recommended Practices for Monetization

-We recommend following these tips to make your add-on more user friendly, and to avoid potential confusion:
+We recommend following these tips to make your add-on more user friendly and to avoid potential confusion:

 #### Offer a choice

 We recommend giving users a choice of payment options when signing up or upgrading.
 This includes:

-- A choice of payment methods, such as credit cards, PayPal and other popular alternatives.
+- A choice of payment methods, such as credit cards, PayPal, and other popular alternatives.
 - A choice of payment terms.
-When signing up for subscription or pay-as-you-go, try to provide short and long term payment options, such as monthly and annual terms.
+When users sign up for a subscription or pay as they use, try to provide short and long-term payment options, such as monthly and annual terms.
 - Giving users the chance to try before they buy.
 Free trials and freemium options can improve sign-up numbers.

 <!-- - Differentiate between “free” and “trial”